 Benefits of Antiretroviral Therapy for HIV

-Antiretroviral therapy utilizes certain treatments to combat HIV.
+Antiretroviral therapy (ART) utilizes certain treatments to combat HIV.
 Though these medications don’t actually kill the virus, they do prevent it from replicating.
 Due to its nature, HIV needs to grow and make copies of itself inside the human body in order to be effective as a virus.
-ARV treatment prevents this from happening.
+ART treatment prevents this from happening.

 Importance of Early Treatment